 He knew reading was valuable, but he wanted it to be easy.

-Together we acknowledged how hard this felt, then my son gave me a nod and turned back to his work.
-I turned back to mine.
+Together we acknowledged how hard it felt, then my son gave me a nod and turned back to his work, and I turned back to mine.

 I guess we both needed to learn a lesson about not giving up and applying ourselves to our work even when we didn't feel like it.

 His path to learning to read may feel insignificant to him at times, but each step along the way is far from meaningless.
 My own path and steps to take often feel the same way to me, but like reading is a fundamental skill in which the abundance of education can be received, learning to put aside my self-reliant ways and giving myself to the work of the Lord in my heart is where the fullness of abundant life flows.